REPORTS TO: Curator

 The ideal candidate will:

 have a strong interest in working with children.

 preferably have experience in the development and implementation of programs for children.

---have experience using PC and MAC operating systems.
+have experience using PC operating systems.

 have education, practical training, and experience working with children and/or the public.

 have an interest in museums and history, preferably with a focus on early 20th century Canadian history, including local Indigenous history.

 have excellent organizational ability.

 have strong communication, interpersonal, oral, and written skills.